SRombauts/SQLiteCpp/README.md

 - to keep dependencies to a minimum (STL and SQLite3)
 - to be portable
 - to be light and fast
-- to be monothreaded (not thread-safe)
+- to be thread-safe only as much as SQLite "Multi-thread" mode (see below)
 - to have a good unit test coverage
 - to use API names sticking with those of the SQLite library
 - to be well documented with Doxygen tags, and with some good examples